Inference-Institute/ai-architecture/docs/4.-AI-Model-Lifecycle-Management/05-Model-Deployment-and-Serving.md

+---
+title: Model Deployment and Serving
+description: Learn about best practices for deploying and serving machine learning models in production environments, including strategies, architectures, and tools for scalability, low latency, and robust monitoring.
+author: Inference Institute
+---
 # Model Deployment and Serving

 Model deployment and serving are crucial steps in the AI model lifecycle.
 Once a model has been trained, validated, and optimized, it needs to be deployed into a production environment where it can serve real-time predictions or batch inference requests.
 This section focuses on best practices for model deployment and serving, including strategies, architectures, and tools to ensure scalability, low latency, and robust monitoring.